Ollie Pope: Domestic career

 Pope attended Cranleigh School and is the great-great-great-great-grandson of the school's first headmaster, Joseph Merriman.
-He played club cricket for both Guildford and Cranleigh Cricket Clubs and was a member of Surrey age-group sides.
+He played club cricket for both Guildford and Cranleigh Cricket Clubs and was a member of the Surrey age-group sides.
+Pope also played football and hockey for the school's teams, and he had to get an approval from the Cranleigh club to play for Surrey.
+Pope made his first XI debut in 2013 aged 15.
+He also toured South Africa with the Surrey Youth team, where Sam Curran, Ryan Patel and Amar Virdi were among his teammates.

 On 26 August 2016, Pope signed a two-year professional contract with Surrey.
-Two days later, he made his List A debut for Surrey in the semi-final of the 2016 Royal London One-Day Cup against Yorkshire.
+Two days later, he made his List A debut for Surrey in the semi-final of the 2016 Royal London One-Day Cup against Yorkshire, making 20 runs off 23 balls.

 He made his first-class debut on 28 March 2017 for Surrey against Oxford MCCU as part of the Marylebone Cricket Club University fixtures.
 Pope scored his maiden List A half-century on 7 May 2017 against Sussex.
 He made his Twenty20 debut for Surrey in the 2017 NatWest t20 Blast on 7 July 2017.
 Pope scored his maiden first-class century against Hampshire at the end of the 2017 season, at the age of 19.

-During the 2017/18 winter, he was selected for the ECB's overseas placement programme in Australia whereby he played for Campbelltown-Camden District Cricket Club in the NSW Premier Cricket.
+During the 2017/18 winter, he was selected for the ECB's overseas placement programme in Australia whereby he played for the Campbelltown-Camden District Cricket Club in the NSW Premier Cricket League.
 Pope went on to score 994 runs, including 3 centuries, and even received a commendation in the New South Wales parliament for his on & off-field exploits from MP Chris Patterson, who was the club's vice-president.
+New South Wales minister for sport, Stuart Ayres, noted how rare it was for an NSW parliamentarian to praise an Englishman in such a way.

-Pope's breakout year was 2018, when he hit 4 centuries and averaged 70.42 in Surrey's County Championship-winning campaign, and was awarded the PCA Young Player of the Year award.
-Pope's success continued into 2019, as he was the highest-scoring Surrey batsman in their first-class season with 812 runs at an average of 101, including 3 centuries, across only 9 innings.
+Pope's breakout year was 2018, when he hit 4 centuries and averaged 70.42 runs in Surrey's County Championship-winning campaign, and was awarded the PCA Young Player of the Year award.
+Pope accumulated a total of 684 runs in Division One of the County Championship, a total bested in the entire tournament only by his teammate Rory Burns.
+Pope's success continued into 2019, as he was the highest-scoring Surrey batter in their first-class season with 812 runs at an average of 101, including 3 centuries, across only 9 innings.

 Pope re-entered the Surrey side for nine matches of the 2021 County Championship after the Covid disrupted 2020 season, scoring 861 runs at an average of 78.27, including totals of 245 against Leicestershire and a career-best 274 against Glamorgan.

-In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.
+In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred 100-ball league.